Medically Reviewed by Dr. Majid Tanveer, DVM

 Furthermore, several dog breeds have a habit of playing with their food.
 They enjoy playing with their food in the same way that children do.

 They show other behavior like licking other dogs or sitting on other dogs.

 Reason 3: They’re Putting It Away for Later

-When your puppy exhibits this behavior, it usually indicates that he is not hungry at the time.
-If they are not hungry, they typically nose away from their meal alternatively if they wish to store the feed for later.
+When your puppy exhibits this behavior, it usually indicates that he is not hungry.
+If they are not hungry, they typically nose away from their meal; alternatively, if they wish to store the feed for later.